 A share of proceeds equal to 44.5 percent is dedicated to educational purposes, as determined by the Legislature.
-The Education Innovation Fund receives a 19.75 percent share of the proceeds dedicated to education, and the Nebraska Opportunity Grant Fund (formerly known as the Nebraska Scholarship Fund) receives 24.75 percent.
+Currently, the Nebraska Education Improvement Fund recieves all of the lottery proceeds dedicated to education and distributes these funds to other educational programs, such as the Nebraska Opportunity Grant Program.

 Administered by the Coordinating Commission for Post-Secondary Education, the Nebraska Opportunity Grant Program offers need-based scholarships to students in the University of Nebraska System, Nebraska State College System, and Community College System.
 Numerous private career schools also participate in the program, which receives a combination of federal funds, State General Fund dollars and Nebraska Lottery proceeds.